A Logic for Expressing Log-Precision Transformers: Preliminaries: Transformers and FO(M)

 \subsection{Transformers}

-We view the transformer precision $p$ as a function of the context length $n$, writing $p(n)$ where appropriate.
-Let $\mathbb D_p$ be the datatype of $p$-precision floats, i.e., tuples $\langle m, e \rangle$ where $m, e$ are signed integers together taking $p$ bits.
+We view the transformer precision $p$ as a function of the context length $n$, writing $p(n)$ where appropriate. \precision{We assume $p$ to be a power of 2, although our main result can be made to go through even without this assumption \citep{chiang2025transformers}.} Let $\mathbb D_p$ be the datatype of $p$-precision floats, i.e., tuples $\langle m, e \rangle$ where $m, e$ are signed integers together taking $p$ bits.
 Using $\abs{x}$ to mean the size of integer $x$, a float represents the value $m\cdot 2^{e - \abs{m} + 1}$.\footnote{$\langle 101, 010 \rangle$ represents $1.01_2 \times 2^{10_2}$.
 This is closer to the IEEE standard than the $m \cdot 2^e$ semantics used in \citet{merrill2023parallelism}, letting us define the minimum representable float more realistically in \Cref{prop:precision}.} Following Appendix A of \citet{merrill2023parallelism}, we define $p$-truncated addition ($+, \sum$), multiplication ($\cdot$), and division ($/$) over $\mathbb D_p$.
 We now define a \emph{transformer encoder binary classifier} over $\mathbb D_p$, largely adopting \citeauthor{merrill2023parallelism}'s notation.\footnote{Increasing the classifier's output space arity (e.g., a transformer that predicts the next token) or switching to causal attention of a decoder-only model would not change our results.
 However, our proof no longer goes through if the decoder can generate tokens that get added to the input at the next step \citep[cf.][]{perez2019on}.}

 \begin{definition} A $p$-precision transformer $\calT$ with $h$ heads, $d$ layers, model dimension $m$ (divisible by $h$), and feedforward width $w$ is specified by: \begin{compactenum} \item An embedding function $\phi : \Sigma \times \mathbb N \to \mathbb D_p^m$ whose form is defined in \Cref{sec:embedding};\footnote{ $\phi$, like $p$, is actually a function of the context length $n$, and \Cref{sec:embedding} enforces that $\phi$ is computable in $\O(\log n)$ time, as standard choices of positional embeddings would satisfy.} \item For each $1 \leq \ell \leq d$ and $1 \leq k \leq h$, a head similarity function $s^\ell_k : \mathbb D_p^m \times \mathbb D_p^m \to \mathbb D_p$ whose form is defined in \Cref{sec:self-attention}; \item For each $1 \leq \ell \leq d$ and $1 \leq k \leq h$, a head value function $v^{\ell}_k : \mathbb D_p^m \to \mathbb D_p^{m/h}$ whose form is defined in \Cref{sec:self-attention}; \item For each $1 \leq \ell \leq d$, an activation function $f^\ell : (\mathbb D_p^{m/h})^h \times \mathbb D_p^m \to \mathbb D_p^m$ whose form is defined in \Cref{sec:feedforward} and implicitly uses the feedforward dimension $w$; \item An output classifier head $\kappa : \mathbb D_p^m \to \{0, 1\}$ whose form is defined in \Cref{sec:output}. \end{compactenum} \end{definition}